Recycling on Seabrook Island

 What cannot be recycled:

-Hazardous waste such as old paint cans, electronics, batteries, fluorescent lights, oil, and old yard or household chemicals can be taken to the Maintenance area (adjacent to the Community Garden) the first Friday of the month between 9:00 am and 2:00 pm.
+Hazardous waste such as old paint cans, electronics, batteries, fluorescent lights, oil, and old yard or household chemicals can be taken to the Maintenance area (adjacent to the Community Garden)on Brown and White Pickup Dates between 9:00 am and 2:00 pm.
 Hazardous materials must be handed directly to the attendant on duty.
 The materials cannot be left on the ground.

 For more information about recycling and dropping off these items at one of Charleston County’s eight staffed Convenience Centers, visit the Charleston County Environmental Management site.